-Reading and Writing Connections
+Reading and Writing Dear Fellow Educator, Connections

-Dear Fellow Educator,

-When planning curriculum and setting individual goals for children, it's important we make natural connections between reading and writing.
+When planning curriculum and setting individual goals for children, it's important we make natural connections between reading and writing when possible.
 That way, our teaching can be more focused, children have a greater chance to see the interrelatedness of skills and strategies, and there can be more opportunities for students to practice similar work across their day.
-In all cases, careful assessment of student strengths and needs is important to determine whether it makes sense to focus on reading and writing goals that relate to each other, or to target different areas in reading and writing.

 There are times when student strengths and needs will align between reading and writing.
 For example, a student who needs help with spelling as they write may also need help decoding as they read.
 Encoding and decoding are reciprocal processes.
-When you are working to plan a unit on nonfiction reading, it may also make sense to teach nonfiction writing at the same time.
-The skills you plan to teach in each can align to each other.
-For example, you may teach students to write topic sentences and supporting details while reading to determine the main idea and key details in reading and summarizing what the author is teaching about.
-You may teach children to figure out the meaning of unfamiliar vocabulary by using context clues and text features as they read, and during writing time teach them how to use content specific words and provide information to help their intended reader understand those words.
+When you are working to plan a science unit, in addition to planning out content, you can plan for strategies to help students read and write expository texts.

-There are other times, however, when students are able to do something as writers that they are not yet able to do as readers.
+There are other times, however, when students are able to do something as writers that they are not yet able to do as readers, or vice versa.
 For example, a student may be able to add "show not tell" details to a story they are writing, but have difficulty inferring ideas about the character from details an author provides in something they read.
-In such cases, knowing the connections can help you to leverage a strength in one area to support a need in another ("You're already when you read, so now you can try as you write!").
+In such cases, knowing about goal and skill connections between reading and writing can help you to leverage a strength in one area to support a need in another ("You're when you write, so now you can try as vou read!").

-I have created this document to help you see where natural connections can be made between reading and writing, using the goal categories you will find in the The Reading Strategies Book and The Writing Strategies Book.
+I have created this document to help you see where natural connections can be made between reading and writing, using the goal categories you will find in the The Reading Strategies Book 2.0 and The Writing Strategies Book.
 Here are two quick notes about the connections you'll see in the following table:

 - There are 13 reading goals and 10 writing goals, so there isn't always a one-to-one correspondence.
-At times, one goal in reading or writing may connect to multiple goals in the other. - Some of the goals that appear earlier on the hierarchy in reading are later on the writing side (i.e., see the placements of print work in reading, spelling in writing).
+At times, one goal in reading or writing may connect to multiple goals in the other. - Some of the goals that appear earlier on the hierarchy in reading are later on the writing side (i.e., see the placements of accuracy in reading, spelling in writing).
 I hope this is helpful to you.